DUI with Non-Serious Personal Injury

 Civil Lawsuits for Personal Injury Often Occur after the Arrest in Florida DUI Cases

-Additionally, in many of these cases the alleged victim will seek out the services of a Florida personal injury attorney after the car accident.
+Additionally, in many of these cases, the alleged victim will seek out the services of a Florida personal injury attorney after the car accident.
 These attorneys typically take the case on a contengency basis and may sue the driver and the driver's insurance company for money damages.
-Unlike other types of car accident cases, any allegation that the at fault driver was under the influence of alcohol may lead to a much higher settlement offer or verdict at trial.
+Unlike other types of car accident cases, any allegation that the at-fault driver was under the influence of alcohol may lead to a much higher settlement offer or verdict at trial.

 If you had car insurance when the accident occurred, then your insurance company will manage parts of the personal injury lawsuit.
 Typically, your criminal defense attorney will notify your insurance company that you are represented by counsel in the criminal case.
 In certain cases, the individual charged with DUI must also worry about being sued for damages beyond what the insurance company is required to pay, especially if the individual has substantial assets or income.
-See Houston Personal Injury Attorneys for Victims of DWI / Drunk Drivers or Ft.
-Lauderdale FL Personal Injury Attorneys.

 The outcome of your Florida DUI case may impact the civil case for personal injury damages.
 Also, the person charged with DUI should be careful not to talk to any insurance company about the facts of the case (including their own insurance company) without first contacting a criminal defense attorney for advice.